 In general, precision and accuracy are limited by two types of error: random errors and systematic errors.
 What could cause several measurements of the same thing to yield slightly different values?
-This is an example of random error.
+Typically, it is a precision of applying the "ruler" to the problem, for example, aligning the ends of the measured objects with the marking on the measuring device.
+If you measure the object again the alignment may be different.
+This is an example of a random error.
 This means that the variations in your measurements have no fixed or predictable pattern.
 Your measured value could be a bit high or a bit low of the correct value.
 In fact, with random errors an individual measurement of an object is just as likely to be a bit too high as to be a bit too low.
 For example, using a ruler often produces random errors because you will not consistently get the ruler's zero line exactly aligned with the edge of the measured object every time you make a measurement.